frame-lang/frame-docs/getting_started/actions_block.rst

 Actions are declared in the `-actions-` block and observe all of the method declaration syntax discussed in the :ref:`methods` section.

-We will start by creating a utility action `actionWrite()` that will be reused by other actions to do the actual printing.
+We will start by creating a utility action called `actionWrite()` that will be reused by other actions to do the actual printing.
 This action will accept two parameters, **msg** and **separator**.
 The first parameter will be the string to write and the second will add any separator strings.